NCEAS/eml/docs/eml-semantic-annotations-primer.md

 An entity-level annotation represents a precisely-defined semantic statement that applies to an entity.
 This semantic statement is used to associate precise measurement semantics with the entity.
 An entity-level annotation is embedded in a containing entity-level element.
 The subject of the semantic statement is the entity-level element that contains the annotation.
 Each annotation consists of a `propertyURI` element and `valueURI` element, which respectively define a property and a value (object) that apply to the entity.
 The associated labels can be used to display the property and value in a more readable format to users.
 Each URI should be resolvable to a controlled vocabulary that provides a precise definition, relationships to other terms, and multiple labels for displaying the statement.

-In the following entity-level annotation (Example 2), the subject of the semantic statement is the EML `otherEntity` element's `id` attribute value, "urn:uuid:9f0eb128-aca8-4053-9dda-8e7b2c43a81b".
+In the following entity-level annotation (Example 2), the subject of the semantic statement is the `otherEntity` element's `id` attribute value, "urn:uuid:9f0eb128-aca8-4053-9dda-8e7b2c43a81b".
 The object property of the statement is `http://purl.org/dc/elements/1.1/subject`.
 Finally, the value (object) in the semantic statement is `http://purl.obolibrary.org/obo/NCBITaxon_40674`, which resolves to the "Mammalia" term in the NCBITaxon ontology (http://www.ontobee.org/ontology/NCBITaxon).
 Taken together, the semantic statement indicates that "the entity with the id 'urn:uuid:9f0eb128-aca8-4053-9dda-8e7b2c43a81b' is about the subject Mammalia".

  * Example 2: entity-level annotation